 - Browse a Farmer’s Market.
 There are so many to choose from, but you can start with Gloucester, Rockport, Essex, Beverly, Newburyport and Ipswich.

 - Collect sea shells or sea glass from any of the local Cape Ann beaches.
 Keep them in a jar, use them in an art project, or even make your own jewelry.

 - Visit the Fishermen’s Memorial Monument on Stacy Boulevard in Gloucester, as well as the adjacent Fishermen’s Wives Memorial.

 - Continuing on down Stacy Boulevard, play bocce or tennis at the scenic waterfront public courts.

 Watching the schooners go by in Gloucester MA

 Watch the sailboats, fishing boats, and schooners head out of Gloucester Harbor from any of these fantastic vantage points: Stacy Boulevard/Cut Bridge, Stage Fort Park, Niles Beach and Eastern Point Light / Dogbar Breakwater.

 - The Highland Street Foundation sponsors Free Fun Fridays, a program that offers free admission to museums and other cultural venues throughout Massachusetts.
 There are several North Shore institutions on the list, including the Wenham Museum, the Peabody Essex Museum, the Cape Ann Museum.
 Check the schedule for details.

-- If you are over 21 and are a fan of adult beverages, the Cape Ann Brewing Company, Ryan and Wood Distilleries, and 1634 Meadery offer free tours.
+- If you are over 21 and are a fan of adult beverages, Ryan and Wood Distilleries, and 1634 Meadery offer free tours.